 The use of Tylex Capsules are not recommended during pregnancy since safety in pregnant women has not been established.

+Codeine has been shown to cross the placental barrier.
 Opioid analgesics may depress neonatal respiration and cause withdrawal effects in neonates of dependent mothers.

 As a precautionary measure, use of Tylex capsules should be avoided during the third trimester of pregnancy and during labour.

 Tylex Capsules should not be used during breastfeeding (see section 4.3).

 Paracetamol is excreted in breast milk but not in a clinically significant amount.